KristoferMar/Linux-guide/README.md

 Java is configurable on mac.

-Below we find how we can change our java version on mac. https://stackoverflow.com/questions/26252591/mac-os-x-and-multiple-java-versions
+Below we find how we can change our java version on mac. <br>
+https://stackoverflow.com/questions/26252591/mac-os-x-and-multiple-java-versions